AdobeDocs/campaign-web.pt-BR/help/v8/content/create-email-content.md

    >[!NOTE]
    >
    >O empilhamento de colunas não é compatível com todos os programas de email.
-Quando não houver suporte, as colunas não serão empilhadas.
+Quando não há suporte, as colunas não são empilhadas.

    <!--Once placed in the email, you cannot move nor remove your components unless there is already a content component or a fragment placed inside.
 This is not true in AJO - TBC?-->